Berkeley, California

 Sunny Days: 256

 Now we’d be remiss to not point out the fanatically liberal political climate of Berkeley.
-For some this is the best thing about Berkeley, and for some it goes in the category of the worst thing about Berkeley.
-We’re going to assume everyone knows this and no hard-core Tea Party or MAGA fans are fixing to move the family here and so we’re sticking this point in the Best Thing bucket.
-There is however a Portlandia feel to the progressive nature of Berkeley and even the most ardent AOC fan can find themselves getting canceled if they get the compost mix wrong, so buyer beware or buyer celebrate, depending on your appetite for street-level activism.
+For some, this is the best thing about Berkeley, and for some, it goes in the category of the worst thing about Berkeley.
+We’re going to assume everyone knows this and no hard-core Tea Party or MAGA fans are fixing to move the family here so we’re sticking this point in the Best Thing bucket.
+There is however a Portlandia feel to the progressive nature of Berkeley and even the most ardent AOC fans can find themselves getting canceled if they get the compost mix wrong, so buyer beware or buyer celebrate, depending on your appetite for street-level activism.

 “Downtown” Berkeley is pretty much on the doorstep of campus with a mix of apartments and houses, and students and non-students.